Learning from the past in an irreversible investment problem: Introduction

 \subsection{Structure of the article}

 The remainder of this article is organized as follows.
-In Section~\ref{ch2} we set up the model mathematically and define the key concepts we use to build our model.
-Specifically, we introduce the \emph{learning-from-the-past} effect as a recursively defined problem with accelerated learning that is tied to the investment level.
+In Section~\ref{ch2} we set up the model and define the key concepts we use to build our model.
+More specifically, we introduce a recursive stopping problem and introduce the \emph{learning-from-the-past} effect as an accelerated learning rate, which the investor uses to evaluate evaluates the value of subsequent steps in the recursion.
 In Section~\ref{ch3}, a candidate solution is characterized in terms of an optimal investment strategy and the corresponding stopping boundaries.
-Moreover, we provide partial verifications for each of the steps.
-In Section~\ref{ch4} we summarize the previous sections into a single main result characterized as an optimal investment strategy and verify this strategy as the true optimizer of the investor's value.
-Finally, we illustrate our theoretical results with key numerical examples in Section~\ref{ch5}.
+In Section~\ref{ch4}, we show that each investment step induces a one-sided stopping boundary.
+Main results are found in Section~\ref{ch5}, where verification result for each step is provided together with a main theorem which shows that individual verification results go through when combined recursively, resulting in an optimal investment strategy for our problem.
+Finally, we illustrate our theoretical results with key numerical examples in Section~\ref{ch6}.